 By Dr. Martina Olbert

-In this new article, I explore how our wrong and outdated thinking about corporate diversity is stopping us from making real progress – both in business and in society – and what we can do to fix it to help organizations unlock the immense power of diversity as an engine for value creation and growth.
+This article explores how our wrong and outdated thinking about corporate diversity is stopping us from making real progress – both in business and society – and what we can do to fix it to help organizations unlock the immense power of diversity as an engine for value creation and growth.

 A lot has been said and written about Diversity and Inclusion in business over the past decade.
 However, still to this day when we hear about diversity, what we hear about most often is the need for a better and more effective social representation.
 The topic of diversity in business has almost entirely become synonymous with race, gender, age and organizational inclusivity.
 Yes, this is important as any business is a part of society and as such should reflect it.
 But this is only the starting point of the Diversity conversation – it is the means to the end goal, not the end goal in and of itself.

-This piece takes a deeper look at diversity and explores how our misleading and often inaccurate thinking about Diversity in business is costing us the future value that we don't create today.
-This is the value that can future-proof organizations and its absence is thus stopping us from real social progress.
+This piece takes a deeper look at diversity and explores how our misleading and often inaccurate thinking about the role of diversity in business is costing us the future value that we don't create today.
+This is the kind of value that can future-proof organizations and its absence is thus stopping us from real social progress.
 It offers a new perspective on what we can do to fix this meaning gap and how we can rewire our outdated mindsets to unleash the true creative power of diversity in business.
 What we cannot think we cannot change.
-This article will help you see and think about diversity differently.
+This article will help you think about diversity differently.